 Parts of the building that are ‘integral features’, including escalators, lifts, heating systems, air cooling systems, hot and cold-water systems, electrical systems, and solar shading

 You can deduct the cost of plant and machinery from your taxable profits.
-However, you can’t deduct items that are on lease, buildings, and entertainment business items such as karaoke and yacht.
-The government allows deduction of up to £200,000 annually in plant and machinery in 2018/19 tax year.
+However, you can’t deduct items that are on the lease, buildings, and entertainment business items such as karaoke and yacht.
+The government allows a deduction of up to £200,000 annually in plant and machinery in the 2018/19 tax year.

 5. Company Cars

 Instead of using a company car personally, you should consider owning a company car.
 In this way, you won’t be taxed on the benefit-in-kind and you won’t have to pay Class 1A National Insurance.

 You should consult with accountants the small limited company to know more about this tax-saving strategy.
 Keep in mind that owning the car personally will allow you to not only avoid the benefit-in-kind, it will also allow you to claim the mileage at the rate of 45p/25p depending on the mileage.

 Paying bonuses to staff can also result in tax savings for small limited companies in the UK.
 Provisions should be made for specific bonuses in the annual accounts.
 The provisions should be recorded in the board minute.
 However, make sure that the staff bonuses are paid before the end of the tax year.
 Also, the bonuses should be charged to NI and PAYE as appropriate.